maduc7/Histopathology-Datasets/README.md

 [59] Koohbanani, Navid Alemi, et al. "NuClick: a deep learning framework for interactive segmentation of microscopic images."
 Medical Image Analysis 65 (2020): 101771.

 [60] Qaiser, Talha, et al. "Her 2 challenge contest: a detailed assessment of automated her 2 scoring algorithms in whole slide images of breast cancer tissues."
 Histopathology 72.2 (2018): 227-238.

+[61] Sitnik, Dario, et al. "A dataset and a methodology for intraoperative computer-aided diagnosis of a metastatic colon cancer in a liver."
+Biomedical Signal Processing and Control 66 (2021): 102402.

 # Author
 Marie Duc - PhD Student